Public policy support for green buildings?

 Discover governments incentives.

 Discover which governments have already spurred green building growth in emerging markets through incentives.
-Governments are motivating property developers to certify green.
+Governments are motivating property developers to certify green using EDGE or complementary systems like LEED certification, IGBC certification, or Greenship certification.
 Check out their exact offerings or download the Government Incentives for EDGE chart.

 Property Tax Incentive

-Offer a lower property tax rate to developers for one or more years to offset the extra costs of building green.
+Offer a lower property tax rate to developers for one or more years to offset the extra costs of using eco-friendly building materials.

 Height Bonus

-Allow developers to increase the height of their buildings, either as extra floors or a percentage of total floor area.
+Allow developers to increase the height of their buildings, either as extra floors or a percentage of total floor area when projects meet sustainable building design standards.

 Expedited Permitting

-Limit the permitting process to a minimum number of days for green construction.
+Limit the permitting process to a minimum number of days for green construction projects.

 Reduced Permitting

-Waive or partially reimburse permit fees for developers who certify their projects green.
+Waive or partially reimburse permit fees for developers who certify their projects with a green building certification program.

 Grants

-Incentivize solutions such as solar power by providing block grants to cities and states.
+Incentivize solutions such as solar power or net-zero energy systems by providing block grants to cities and states.
 Or grants can go directly to developers to subsidize the cost of certification.

 Loan Programs

-Set up a loan fund at the central bank level so developers who build green can receive reduced interest rates.
+Set up a loan fund at the central bank level so developers who build with sustainable building materials can receive reduced interest rates.

 Technical Assistance

-Train planners, building inspectors and other government staff how to qualify green building design with a software solution such as EDGE.
+Train planners, building inspectors, and other government staff on how to qualify green buildings using EDGE or other energy and environmental design software.
 The EDGE technical team can help.

 Net Metering